hsamogh/MapReduceCS6240/README.md

 # Page Rank Using Spark
    In this assignment, we are computing page ranks for data from wikipedia dumps using Spark.
 The details of implementation are present in the report

+# Page Rank in Map-Reduce using Matrix Multiplication

+   In this assignment, we are computing page ranks for data from wikipedia dumps using matrix multiplication.
+We are comparing the performance of row-based partition, column based partition and performance of sparse matrix.
+The details of implementation are present in report